 If you’re a typical Brit like me Thanksgiving is something you will only know about through watching American TV shows.
-We know it’s something about food, family and pilgrims but we don’t know more then that or ever think about it.
-So imagine my total surprise when I mentioned to a friend the dates we were traveling to NYC and she pointed out that we were going over Thanksgiving.
+We know it’s something about food, family and pilgrims but we don’t know more than that or ever think about it.
+So imagine my total surprise when I mentioned to a friend the dates we were travelling to NYC and she pointed out that we were going over Thanksgiving.
 There it loomed, on day four of our trip and we had no idea what it really meant to be in America during this period.
 I found there was surprisingly little information on NYC during Thanksgiving considering that it is the home of the famous Macy’s Thanksgiving Day Parade, which is watched on TV across all states in a way I imagine is comparable to us watching the Queen’s speech on Christmas day.
 I dreamed of some homely American family taking pity on us and inviting us kindly strangers in to join in their traditional family feast, but obviously that didn’t happen!
-I had to make the most of it and take the bull by the horns, so here’s what we discovered about celebrating NYC as a Brit with no clue!
+I had to make the most of it and take the bull by the horns, so here’s what we discovered about celebrating Thanksgiving in NYC as a Brit with no clue!

 It’s Absolutely Freezing!

-I knew NYC could get cold, we’ve all seen the snow filled sitcoms, but the temperature and the level of cold I actually felt seemed to have little correlation.
+I knew NYC could get cold, we’ve all seen the snow-filled sitcoms, but the temperature and the level of cold I actually felt seemed to have little correlation.
 It snowed a little during the first day but nothing major and the temperatures were about the same as they were at home in London, so why was I shivering in my boots and taking any shelter I could get?
 I think it has a lot to do with New York’s famous grid layout, sure it’s so much easier to find your way around with everything so neat then it is in crazy, crowded London but it is also effectively a wind tunnel!
 The minute the wind picks up from one side of the island the wind travels the whole way through the city, so you are constantly subjected it wind chill to the bone.
-We thought we were prepared, we knew where the nearest Starbucks were for hot drinks, we had thickest of thick tights, jeans, cardigans, jumpers, hats, coats, the whole shebang!
-Still it wasn’t enough, Harry was wearing two pairs of jeans and was still freezing.
+We thought we were prepared, we knew where the nearest Starbucks was for hot drinks, we had thickest of thick tights, jeans, cardigans, jumpers, hats, coats, the whole shebang!
+Still, it wasn’t enough, Harry was wearing two pairs of jeans and was still freezing.
 New York winters aren’t things to be messed with, pack thermals!

 Coming from London I am used to city crowds but I had got it into my head rather stupidly that the crowds would thin out the closer we got to Thanksgiving.
 The day before Thanksgiving is the biggest travel day in the US, everyone travels home to spend it with their families.
 London is dead over Christmas so I reasoned New York would be the same.
 Nope!
 The crowds were actually fairly minimal when we arrived at the start of the week and just built day by day.
 New York is home to Macy’s Day Thanksgiving Parade so I really should have expected this and yet….